T.TAO

 Constants (Text Segment or Read-only Data Segment)

-String literals and other constants are usually stored in the text segment or read-only data segment.
+String literals and other constants are usually stored in the text segment or the read-only data segment.

-If a struct or class object is declared as a local variable in a function, it is usually allocated on the stack.
+If a structure or class object is declared as a local variable in a function, it is usually allocated on the stack.
 For example,

 struct MyStruct {